diyaindoliya/diyaindoliya.github.io/about_me.md

 # about me

-I am a junior at UCLA (class of 2024) studying Cognitive Science with a specialization in computing and a minor in statistics.
+I am a junior at UCLA (class of 2024) studying Cognitive Science with a specialization in Computing and a minor in Statistics.
 Currently, I am a UX/UI designer for [Rivet](https://www.rivet.app/), an MIT-based startup dedicated to helping artists connect with their fans.
 I'm also a designer for [LA Blueprint](https://lablueprint.org/), a student-run organization striving to make technology accessible to underprivileged communities and promote public welfare.

 ## research interests